-The current Library building was built in 1978.
-Back then, our community came here to check out books, conduct research using bound encyclopedias, read newspapers, and, once in a while, use a microfilm machine.
-Today, our patrons still check out books, but they also use our computers and WiFi, attend programs, meet their friends and neighbors, and much more.
+The current Library building was built in 1977.
+Back then, our community came here to check out books, conduct research using bound encyclopedias, read newspapers, and use a microfilm machine.
+Today, our patrons still check out books, but they also use our computers and WiFi, attend programs, meet their friends and neighbors, attend our events, and much more.
 As the way our community uses the Library continues to change, it’s important that the Library evolves to best serve our community.

 What changes will be made?

 The approved master plan (click here to view) features an outdoor patio, a vending cafe, and an expanded learning-through-play area.
 Youth and Adult Services areas will get complete makeovers, including improved lighting/more natural light, updated welcoming interior design, more seating, and improved shelving.
 The plan also addresses structural improvements that will keep the current Library building functional for many years to come.
 Click here to view artist renderings of the renovation.
 (Please note: colors and furniture have not been chosen.
 The artist's renderings are only meant to provide a feel for the new space and layout.)

 How much will the renovation cost?

 The estimated cost for the entire project is $5,425,000 (including contingencies).
 Facility repairs that have been planned for will also be addressed as part of this makeover.
 33% of the cost of the project will cover capital project costs (e.g., lighting, carpet, HVAC upgrades, masonry work, etc.) that would need to be addressed over the next ten years.

 How will the Library pay for the project?